Common Myths About BIM

 Myth 2.
 BIM Is Limited to 3D Modeling

-Truth – BIM is not just generating 3 dimensional visual representation of physical and functional elements of a building.
 It’s far more than that.
-3D Modeling is just one of the functionalities of BIM that allows users to visualize the appearance of the building design.
+3D modeling is just one of the functionalities of BIM that allows users to visualize the appearance of the building design.
+In fact, BIM dimensioning is all about adding more data to your 3D data.

-BIM not only produces data-rich 3D models but enables collaborative work processes involving AEC professionals in a building project.
+BIM not only produces data-rich 3D models but also enables collaborative work processes involving AEC professionals in a building project.
 The process enables the production of graphical and non-graphical digital datasets.

 Myth 3.
 BIM Implementation – It’s Complicated

-TruthLikewise, in other advanced technologies there exist a misconception “BIM implementation is a too complex process” but it’s actually not.
-There is a requirement for proper training and knowledge which can be gained through online courses, online tutorial videos and other free available resources.
+Truth: Likewise, in other advanced technologies, there is a misconception that “BIM implementation or converting your traditional working processes to BIM is a too complex process,” but it’s actually not.
+There is a requirement for proper training and knowledge, which can be gained through online courses, online tutorial videos, and other freely available resources.

 Myth 4.
 BIM (Building Information Modeling) Is Expensive